Kongduino/RUI3_LoRa_Kitchen_Sink/README.md

 # RUI3_LoRa_Kitchen_Sink

-A BLE-enabled PING-PONG LoRa P2P sketch for RUI3 / RAK4631 and RAK3172 with lots of options! based on [RUI3_LoRa_Kitchen_Sink](https://github.com/Kongduino/RUI3_LoRa_Kitchen_Sink).
+A BLE-enabled[*] PING-PONG LoRa P2P sketch for RUI3 / RAK4631 and RAK3172 with lots of options, based on [RUI3_LoRa_P2P_BLE_PING_PONG](https://github.com/Kongduino/RUI3_LoRa_P2P_BLE_PING_PONG).

+_[*] if available_

+### RAK4632 & RAK3172

+The code works uniformly on both platforms, as is.
+You only need to compile the firmware and upload it.
+This can be all done in Arduino IDE, but there's a caveat for RAK3172: it needs to be set in `BOOT_MODE`.
+This is done by connecting the `TX1` pin on the baseboard to the `VDD` pin and resetting the board.
+Once this is done you can sever the connection.
+On RAK4631 there's no need for this (although the upload process is a little slower, as the reset to boot mode is done in software).

 ![BLE](BLE.png)